This blog may contain affiliate links. Read our disclosure policy for more info.

 Lake Minnewanka is located only 15 minutes from Banff town and is most famous for the Lake Minnewanka cruise.
 I’ve personally done the cruise and thoroughly enjoyed it.

 Lasting for around one hour, the cruise takes you to the other side of the lake while your guide explains all about Lake Minnewanka’s history and some other interesting facts.
-Of course, the cruise is only available in summer as the lake freezes in winter!
+Of course, the cruise on Lake Minnewanka is only available in summer as the lake freezes in winter!
+Expect to pay around $67 CAD for this experience.

 11. Icefields Parkway